caseyc49s/casey_chadwell_dataX/HW8/HW8_report.md

 # Overall Summary

 Stemming and lemmatizing the words before training the model does not appear to have a significant impact on the accuracy, despite the amount of time it takes to compute these word changes.
-Likewise, switching to 2-gram bag of words features also doesn't seem to have a significant imacte on the accuracy of the model.
+Likewise, switching to 2-gram bag of words features also doesn't seem to have a significant impact on the accuracy of the model.
 Of all the modifications made, the most significant change in accuracy came from altering the `max features` setting.
 The validation accuracy increased with the number of features, which is to be expected as more features leads to a more robust decision tree framework in the random forest algorithm.
 However, this increase does not grow proportionally with the number of features and more features means a more biased model.
-The original 1000 `max_features` was only 2% less accurate than the modified 5000 `max_features` and provided less biased results.
+The original 1000 `max_features` was only roughly 2% less accurate than the modified 5000 `max_features` and provided less biased results.
 In conclusion, the methods used in this experiment did not seem to have a significant impact on the accuracy of the model.
 Other methods may be more useful and less computationally expensive.